Foundational Economy Innovation Fund

 The sectors

-The Foundational Economy Innovation fund is in its first iteration focusing on supporting projects in or with a sub-set of the sectors that encompass the Foundational Economy as a whole.
-We’re starting with four sectors:
+The Foundational Economy Innovation fund is in its second iteration, focusing on supporting projects in sub-set of the sectors that encompass the foundational economy as a whole:

 The challenges

-We are supporting projects that test new and emerging ideas across one or more of the following challenge areas:
+We are interested in funding projects that test new and emerging ideas across one or more of the following challenge areas:

 Innovations that help with developing, recruiting and retaining staff.
 This could include new ways of upskilling the workforce, improving progression routes or providing greater flexibility of working patterns and security of hours worked.
 This could also include finding new ways to connect employers and potential employees, including the self-employed and those who have struggled to find stable work, particularly individuals experiencing inequalities.
 This does not include using funds to subsidise staff to conduct business as usual activity, the use of monetary incentives, or the purchasing of wellbeing services.